fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 Idris was born when Adam pbuh was alive.
 Idris is mentioned in the Quran that he was of high class and a prophet.
-Idris was the first to write.
+According to some narrations, Idris was the first to write.

 Idris is mentioned twice in the Quran, where he is described as a wise man.
 In surah 19 of the Quran, God says: